[JULIE SULZEN] [DAN ZAMUDIO]

 issued by Chicago Department of Cultural Affairs.

 Dan Zamudio is a photographer and writer.
-He earned a Masters of Library and Information
+His photographic work centers on the use of traditional

-featured in USA Today, Chicago Tribune, Chicago Sun-Times, Chicago Reader, WGN-TV
+News, USA Today, Chicago Tribune, Chicago Sun-Times, Chicago Reader, WGN-TV,